| Home | Life & Family | Awards | Did You Know | Others Have To Say | Lata's Fav Songs | Lata Hospital | Articles | Actresses |

 Diya Jale [DIL SE](1998) More

+Lataji detests singing at what's traditionally the male scale.
 Kahin Deep Jale Kahin Dil (Bees Saal Baad, 1962; Hemant Kumar)

 - Prior to this song, Lataji had fallen seriously ill.
 Doctors had